-Essential issues of feminism and theories of oppression and privilege particularly with respect to gender, race, class, sexuality, age, and ability.
+Contemporary feminist theory analyzing systems of power, privilege and inequity particularly with respect to gender, race, class, sexuality, age, and ability.
 Topics may include women and gender socialization, family, work, politics, health, sexuality, body image, violence, spirituality, art, and culture.
-Fulfills either humanities or social science distribution requirements for the associate degree.
-Prerequisite: A grade of "C"or better in ENGL 098 taken at 5 credits or recommended score on the writing skills placement test for ENGL& 101.
+Fulfills either Humanities or Social Science distribution requirements for the A.A. transfer degree.
+Prerequisite: A grade of "C" or better in ENGL 098 taken at 5 credits or recommended score on the writing placement test for ENGL& 101.
 [HA, SE, SS]